 - Sharing PC: Any Windows-based personal computer, laptop, or server that hosts shared network directories.
-The directories, subdirectories and files actually exists on a Sharing PC as they are written to its hard drive.
+The directories, subdirectories, and files actually exist on a Sharing PC as they are written to its hard drive.
 The Network Sharing application can be run on this PC to create a new shared folder.

 - Client PC: Any Windows-based personal computer or laptop that accesses shared network directories via UNC Path (\\servername\sharename\directory) or mapped drive letter (e.g. M:\, T:\, or S:\ drive letters).
 The Map Network Drive application can be run on this PC to map a local drive letter.

 The Drive Mapping Tool automates the steps of sharing a network directory and mapping a network drive.

 This application runs Local Administrator privileges, creates a shared network directory, and a local user account; granting permission to access the shared directory.
 Use the following Network Sharing tool on the PC within your practice that is a Sharing PC.